What Factors Contribute to the Value of Historical Homes?

 Related Article: What Adds Value to an Old House?

-Renovating a historical home to meet modern standards without sacrificing its historical integrity is a challenging task.
-This balance can add value when done right but may detract from it if the historical character is lost.
+Renovating a historical home to meet modern standards without sacrificing its integrity is a delicate task.
+This balance can add value when you do it right.
+It can also detract from the value if you lose the historical character.
+You must choose renovations that blend modern function with historical style.
+These upgrades can include new kitchens, bathrooms, and heating systems.
+You should use materials that are period-appropriate.

 Legal Considerations and Restrictions